UX

 Example of good size and spacing in Medium app for iOS.
 Image credit: Medium

 Tip: To ensure legibility in mobile devices, aim for 30–40 characters per line.
-This conservative estimate is half of the recommended 60–75 characters for desktop.
+This conservative estimate is half of the recommended 60–75 characters for a desktop.

 Color Scheme: Simple or Not?

 When you think about an awesome mobile app design you need to think about your user’s eyes, we need to think how your app design can get their eyes comfortable, and color is the most complicated area of visual app design.
 Simplifying the color scheme improves the user experience while having too many colors can have a negative impact upon it.
 Never use complicated color mixes.
-By modifying the saturation and brightness of a single hue, you can generate multiple colors, and color scheme that’s not overwhelming on the eye.
+By modifying the saturation and brightness of a single hue, you can generate multiple colors and a color scheme that’s not overwhelming to the eye.

 Single-hue blue color scheme.
 Image credit: Smashing Magazine

-The mobile app design in the example below has a monochromatic color scheme which is made up of different tones, shades, and tints within a specific hue, making more comfortable for the eye of the user:
+The mobile app design in the example below has a monochromatic color scheme which is made up of different tones, shades, and tints within a specific hue, making it more comfortable for the eye of the user:

 Image credit: Louis Saville

 Tip: Creating your own color schemes can be a bit intimidating, but it’s not as complicated as many people say.
-Adding a bright accent color into an otherwise-neutral palette is one of the easiest color schemes to create.
+Adding a bright accent color into an otherwise neutral palette is one of the easiest color schemes to create.
 Bright accent color immediately draws the eye simply and effectively.

 Image credit: Maximlian Hennebach